harshmriduhash/Voice-Bridge/README.md

 **Voice-Bridge** is an AI-powered multilingual announcement system that breaks down language barriers by automatically translating and generating voice announcements.

-Perfect for government agencies, transportation hubs, educational institutions, healthcare facilities, and any organization that needs to communicate effectively across Nigeria's diverse linguistic landscape.
+Perfect for government agencies, transportation hubs, educational institutions, healthcare facilities, and any organization that needs to communicate effectively

 ## ✨ Features